Housing: A Fundamental Need

 Every individual can relate to the need for decent, safe, and affordable housing; it is fundamental to physical and mental health.
 Our particular housing needs and unit size/room change as our lives evolve, and the financial means we use to secure and maintain our shelter also change.

 Many households manage the process of housing transitions with relative ease, bolstered by a good education, hard work, careers that are well compensated, careful planning, and support from family or financial institutions.
 Having a home that works for one’s family allows us to focus on other priorities like helping our children develop, advancing our careers, and developing our full potential as individuals.

-However, a flood, tornado, fire, a recession, illness, divorce, death of a spouse, or a pandemic can threaten anyone’s housing stability.
+However, a flood, tornado, fire, a recession, job loss, illness, divorce, death of a spouse, or a pandemic can threaten anyone’s housing stability.
 For those individuals and families who live paycheck to paycheck, housing stability may be elusive.